SFPC/sfpc.github.io/teachingasart.md

 Week 2: Curriculum.
 What is a curriculum?
 Artists as educators, performance artwork as curriculum, Joseph Beuys & Fluxus, Judy Chicago & Feminism, Allan Kapprow & Happening.

 Week 3: Syllabus.
 What is a syllabus?
 Create a syllabus from the perspective of a teacher (or a schoolmaster).
-Your partner will give feedback from the perspective of a student in the school. and vice versa.
+Your partner will give feedback from the perspective of a student in the school, and vice versa.

 Week 4: Pedagogy.
 Lecture about pedagogy, the craft of teaching.
 Traditional pedagogy and critical pedagogy, alternative education.
 Special focus on Lygia Clark.